Wind Energy in Prince Edward Island

 Is all of PEI’s wind energy used by Islanders?

 The majority of the time the Wind Energy produced on the Island is used on the Island.
 There are several times a year when PEI is producing more wind energy than the base load on the Island and therefore PEI becomes an energy exporter.
 All of the energy from the PEI Energy Corporation Wind Farms is sold to Maritime Electric for use by Islanders and more than half of the Island's 204 MW of wind capacity is used by Island utilities.
-Some of the Renewable Energy Credits (RECs) associated with PEI Wind Farms are sold on the open market and processed all over North America through Green Energy Retailers.

 How is wind power affected if the wind doesn’t blow all the time?